Sponsored by Shopify

 Tip 1: Choose a Niche

-You’ll want to put some serious thought into how you want to brand and market your home food business right from the beginning to help you avoid costly image overhauls.
+Put serious thought into how you want to brand and market your home food business right from the beginning to help you avoid costly image overhauls.
 Hiring a graphic designer is key to helping your product line stand out and look professional.
 Upwork is a great service for finding quality graphic designers specializing in packaging design.
-If you need a logo, our affiliate friends at the Logo Company offer logo design for just $149.
+If you need a logo, Shopify has a free logo tool maker called Hatchful

 - Have the appropriate equipment to mass produce your food product